A supermartingale argument for characterizing the Functional Hill process weak law for small parameters: Introduction

 \section{Introduction}

-Of interest in this manuscript are the asymptotic properties of functional stochastic processes based on extreme values of independent and identically distributed (iid) random variables (rv) $X_{1},X_{2},...$.
-Let $X_{1,n}\leq \cdots\leq X_{n,n}$ be the associated order statistics and $k(n)$ a sequence of integers satisfying $1\leq k(n)<n$.
-Let $f(j)$ be a real and increasing function of the integer $j$ such that $f(0)=0$.
-The following empirical process, hereon called the functional Hill process,
+Of interest in this manuscript are the asymptotic properties of functional stochastic processes based on extreme values of independent and identically distributed (iid) random variables (\textit{rv}) $X_{1},X_{2},...$, wich are defined on the same probability space $(\Omega, \mathcal{P},\mathbb{P})$, whose common distribution function is $F$.
+Let $X_{1,n}\leq \cdots\leq X_{n,n}$ be the associated order statistics and $k(n)$ a sequence of integers satisfying $1\leq k(n)<n$.\\